pityq/mustaine.github.io/_posts/2018-01-02-logs-as-first-class-citizen.md

 ## Common mistakes with logs

-Some of the most common issues with the logs I have found over time are.
+Some of the most common issues with logs I have found over time are.

-#### Logging a object reference instead of the value
+#### Logging a object reference instead of its value

 {% highlight java %}
 ObjectToPrint data = new ObjectToPrint("aValue");